 Profitable Post Success Example

-One of my customers used this formula on her post, and it went viral.
+One of my students used this formula for her post, and it went viral.
 It got:

 - 2 MILLION engagements

 - Facebook actually paid $3,000 TO HER for ad income from this post

 Unfortunately, I can’t guarantee those types of numbers for every student in the course.
 But what I CAN guarantee is that I will teach you the exact same information and formula that will give you the same opportunity to achieve great results.

 If this is a new concept for you, then I’m sure your brain is swirling around with questions.
 Here are the answers to some common questions I get from readers on this topic.
 If you have a question but don’t see it answered below, please leave it in the comments.

 How do I find my target audience on Facebook?

 Good question!
 I talked a lot about how to engage your target audience, but I didn’t really cover how to find them first!